 Digital spending has always been an area of debate in almost every single company worldwide.
 The prominence of the digital world, thanks to social media and the internet is a key factor.

-In a survey conducted by CMO council and Adobe across Asia Pacific, with 648 marketers in the APAC region, only 13% were willing to spend more than half of their budget on digital marketing.
-However, afetr reading the trends attentively, it becomes clear that marketers are convinced about social media marketing more than ever before.
-As comapre to earlier years, greater percentage of marketers are willing to spend between 29% and 49% of their company’s total marketing budget on digital.
+In a survey conducted by CMO Council and Adobe across Asia Pacific, with 648 marketers in the APAC region, only 13% were willing to spend more than half of their budget on digital marketing.
+However, after reading the trends attentively, it becomes clear that marketers are convinced about social media marketing more than ever before.
+As compared to earlier years, a greater percentage of marketers are willing to spend between 29% and 49% of their company’s total marketing budget on digital.

 Not surprisingly, 79% of the respondents have disclosed that they are planning to increase digital budgets owing to the current market scenario which is hugely influenced by social media.
 Around 37% said they would spend somewhere between 10-24% of their overall budget on digital.
 However, 2% of the respondents still showed disappointment over digital marketing.

 With the rising popularity of internet usage and the increase in the time spent over social media in the Asia-Pacific region; marketers are directing their focus towards the digital world.
 As a result of this, 66% respondents could see greater opportunities by increasing their spending on digital.
 Further, 63% of the respondents agreed that digital marketing performance has improved considerably as the results they are achieving are above average.

 Digital Marketing In APAC: Key Findings